-It was a challenge to create the necessary number of structures to carry the seemingly endless names of the missing.
+It was a challenge to create the necessary number of structures to carry the many names of the missing.

 Reproduced here is a 1923 pencil and crayon sketch by Edwin Lutyens of the St Quentin memorial, and the similarities are clearly striking between this memorial and what would go on to appear as the memorial to the missing of the Somme at Thiepval, complete with its complex and distinctive interlocking arches.